shivanshu-semwal/ds-algo/docs/data-structures/README.md

 ## A note about programming language

-Many languages provides some basic type of data structures and data types (primitive data types).
-If you use low level programming language you use to implement the data structure you will have more control over it's execution.
-For example take C and Python, in python you don't have pointers so you will not be able to do certain optimization on data structures.
+- Every languages provides some basic type of data structures and data types (primitive data types).
-But in C you will have to write more code.
+- If you use low level programming language you have to implement the data structures on you own and will have more control over it's execution, but you will have to write more code.